mxochicale/SofHarDevOps4BioMedEng/README.md

-# :hammer_and_wrench: :octocat:	Hands-on Workshop for Biomedical Engineers on Software/Hardware Development toolkits using Git and Github
+# :hammer_and_wrench: :octocat:	SofHarDevOps4BiomedicalEng: Hands-on Workshop on Software and Hardware Developer Operations for Biomedical Engineers

+## Abstract
+Since the publication of the spectrum of reproducubility by Roger Peng in December 2011, there has been a good response from the scientific community to adapt the full scientific replication, including code, data and software \cite{peng2011}.
+However, there is a current need to adapt the best practices of fully scientific replication workflows to the combination of software and hardware and hardware itself.
+Diederich \textit{et al.} \cite{Diederich2022}, for instance, highlighted the challenges of proper file-sharing and policies for hardware, leading authors to propose the use of guidelines like OSHWA and workshops for Open Hardware Makers as way to create more trustworthy science.
+Similarly, Stirling et al. \cite{stirling2022} proposed hardOps, hardware operations, as way to address challenges in reproducibility for hardware, consisting on six stages: plan, design and document, prepare and verify, distributed production, physical testing, and feedback.
+Following up previous our work on "open-corTeX: A framework for Continuously-integrated Open-source Reproducible TeX"
+\cite{xochicale2020}, this work presents a workshop for the best practices for Software and Hardware operations, aiming to train the next generation of Biomedical Engineers.
+The workshops contains topics on (1) introduction to git, github, (2) project management, (3) continues integration, (4) standards,(5) exercises and (6) examples of projects following good practices.
+The resources for the workshop are available at https://github.com/mxochicale/SofHarDevOps4BiomedicalEng.

+## Workshops
-## Aims
+### Aims
-The aim of this workshop is to provide an introduction to the GitHub toolkits to manage the development of software and hardware projects.
+The aim of this workshop is to provide an introduction to the GitHub toolkits to manage the development of software and hardware projects for biomedical engineers.

-## Audience
+### Audience
 This workshop is targeted to persons with little to none experience with GitHub tools.
 However, intermediate and advance users might also find the topics of interests.

-## Dates
+### Dates
-Late July/ Early August
+Late late August

-## Author(s)
+### Instructorsr(s)
-Miguel Xochicale, Ph.D., ...
+Miguel Xochicale,

-## Prerequisites
+### Prerequisites
 * Create GitHub account: https://github.com/
 * Ready to use terminal applications: [Git BASH](https://gitforwindows.org) for windows users and a terminal for mac and Linux users.
 * Setting up Setting up [SSH keys](tools/ssh)

-## Content
+### Content
 1. Introduction to GitHub
 	* Version control
 	* Git